-Summary: Return TRUE if the referenced cell is blank, else return FALSE
+Summary: Return TRUE if the referenced cell is blank, else return FALSE.

-Syntax: ISBLANK( Scalar X )
+Syntax: ISBLANK( Scalar X)

 Semantics: If X is of type Number, Text, or Logical, return FALSE.
 If X is a reference to a cell, examine the cell; if it is blank (has no value), return TRUE, but if it has a value, return FALSE.
 A cell with the empty string is not considered blank.
+This function does not propagate Error values.